-This cluster consists of two types of studies.
-The first involves quantitative psychological studies using techniques such as interviews, behavior observations, and self-report questionnaires, most often the Parental Acceptance-Rejection Questionnaire (PARQ; Rohner, 2005b), and the Personality Assessment Questionnaire (PAQ; Rohner & Khaleque, 2005b).
-These two questionnaires-along with 53 others, many of which are available in approximately 64 languages or dialects worldwide)-were developed to help researchers and practitioners study issues of interpersonal acceptance-rejection.
-Other such measures are currently under development, and will become available online after their reliability and validity have been empirically assessed.
+This cluster consists of two different classes of research.
+The first involves quantitative psychological studies using techniques such as interviews, behavior observations, and self-report questionnaires-most often the Parental Acceptance-Rejection Questionnaire (PAQ; Rohner, 2005b), and the Personality Assessment Questionnaire (PAQ; Rohner & Khaleque, 2005b).
+These two questionnaires along with 31 others shown in Table 1-many of which are available in approximately 67 languages or dialects worldwide-were developed to help researchers, practitioners, and others study issues of interpersonal acceptance-rejection.